micheleportas/TLS-NetSecProject/README.md

 TLS filters in Wireshark:
 - `tls` to filter only TLS traffic
 - `tls and tcp.port==4433` to filter TLS traffic on port 4433
 - `tls.heartbeat` to filter only heartbeat messages

 TLS messages contain many fields.
 Here is a list of the most important fields relevant to our project and where to find them in Wireshark:
 - **ClientHello**: the TLS handshake message sent by the client; can be read in the Packet Info.
-- **ServerHello**: the TLS handshake message sent by the server in response; also in Packet Info.
+- **ServerHello**: the TLS handshake message sent by the server in response; can be read in the Packet Info.
 - **Handshake Protocol > Version**: the legacy version field, used only during communication with TLS 1.2 or lower for backward compatibility.
 - **Handshake Protocol > Extension: supported_version**: where the client lists its supported versions and the server chooses which one to accept; used only for TLS 1.3.
 - **Handshake Protocol > Random**: the location of the downgrade sentinel.